 Annual rainfall of at least 50cm is the minimum requirement for cotton cultivation unless it is grown on irrigated soils.
-Ultimately, rains and the heavy humid weather during later stages of cotton cultivation may spoil the produce, lower its ginning properties or promote attack of insect, pest, diseases.
-Weather should be clear at harvesting because rain will discolor the lint and reduce its quality.
-The challenges of cotton farming in Nigeria.
+Ultimately, rains and the heavy humid weather during later stages of cotton cultivation may spoil the product, lower its ginning properties or promote the attack of insects, pests, diseases.

 In general, these conditions are met within the seasonally dry tropics and subtropics in the Northern and Southern areas, but a large proportion of the cotton grown today is cultivated in areas with less rainfall that obtain the water from irrigation.

 The plants begin to germinate after about 15 days.
 They are watered at an interval of about 8-16 days and as soon as they stop receiving enough water, they will begin to shed off their leaves due to the dryness.
 This will be noticed 16 -18 weeks after planting.

-The dryness makes the bolls to split open, exposing the cotton fibre, and gradually, the fiber begins to dry.
+The dryness makes the bolls split open, exposing the cotton fiber, and gradually, the fiber begins to dry.
 When all the bolls have been cracked open, and the cotton fiber is properly dried, it begins to look like a fluffy ball.
 At this stage, the cotton is ready for harvest.

 Challenges facing cotton farming in Nigeria

-This has resulted in a number of initiatives focused on providing farmers with quality cotton seeds to boost productivity.
+This has resulted in several initiatives focused on providing farmers with quality cotton seeds to boost productivity.
 In 2015, the Raw Material Research and Development Council (RMRDC) offered cotton farmers about 5.82 metric tons of hybrid cotton seeds, in collaboration with the Institute of Agricultural Research (IAR), under the auspices of the National Cotton Association of Nigeria (NACOTAN).

 In May 2019, the governor of the CBN launched the distribution of cotton seeds to 150,000 cotton farmers in Katsina state, the leading cotton-producing state in the country.
 The farmers were also offered other inputs like fertilizers, pesticides, and knapsack sprayers.
 It is expected that the initiative will help to improve yields of cultivated cotton to four metric tons from the current one metric ton per hectare.

 Pesticides increase the input cost of cotton farming which has implications on farmers’ profits and has also been found to be detrimental to the environment.
-Instead, the adoption of genetically modified cotton seeds, like Bt cotton, is associated with better pest control, high cotton yields and improved revenue.
-This has been found to be a common factor in the success stories of leading cotton-producing countries like India and Burkina Faso.(5)
+Instead, the adoption of genetically modified cotton seeds, like Bt cotton, is associated with better pest control, high cotton yields, and improved revenue.
+This is a common factor in the success stories of leading cotton-producing countries like India and Burkina Faso.

 Uses of the cotton plant

-Cotton is known for its versatility, performance and natural comfort as a textile material.
+Cotton is known for its versatility, performance, and natural comfort as a textile material.

-In addition to textile products like underwear, socks and t-shirts, cotton is also used in fishnets, coffee filters, tents, book binding and archival paper.
+In addition to textile products like underwear, socks, and t-shirts, cotton is also used in fishnets, coffee filters, tents, bookbinding, and archival paper.